 Carrot Cake Cookies with Cream Cheese Frosting

-These soft carrot cake cookies are super delicious (and so easy!), but that divine whipped cream cheese frosting is quite literally the icing on the cake (er, cookie)!
-Yum!
+These soft and fluffy carrot cake cookies are divine, but that whipped cream cheese frosting is literally the icing on the cake (er, cookie)!

 Life is funny.